gvwilson/sdxpy/src/binary/index.md

 | `12 >> 2`  | `1100 >> 2`   | `3` (`0011`)    |
 </div>

-We can set or clear individual bits with these operators.
+We can set individual bits to 0 or 1 with these operators.
-To set a particular bit,
+To set a particular bit to 1,
 create a value in which that bit is 1 and the rest are 0.
 When this is or'd with a value, the bit we set is guaranteed to come out 1;